JohnVictoryz/player--/README.md

 # player--
-player-- a media player in c++ and qt
+player-- a selfhosted online media like service